ActivitySpaceLab/wellbeing-mapper-app/survey_questions_gp.md

 Digital diary space

-Please respond – using text or a voice note or images with an explanation – to the following three prompts
+Please respond to the following three prompts
 What environmental challenges (e.g., poor air quality, heat, extreme weather) did you experience in the past 2 weeks?

 How stressful were these environmental challenges for you?

 Who or what helped you to manage/cope with these environmental challenges?